Bodhichitta Buddhist Centre

 Chanted prayers are an important element of our spiritual training.
 Practiced sincerely, they quiet our mind and help us to connect with enlightened beings in order to receive deep blessings.
 Each prayer emphasizes a different aspect of our practice and may include meditation, visualization and mantra recitation.
 Below is the list of the chanted prayers we practice at the Bodhichitta Buddhist Centre.

 There is no cost for attendance.
 Please check our calendar for the exact time of the chanted prayers.
+And check here for our Summer 2018 schedule for Chanted Prayers.

 This practice is the heart essence of Kadampa Buddhism.
 In the first part we visualize our Spiritual Guide as Je Tsongkhapa and make prayers and requests to purify negativity, accumulate positive energy and receive blessings.
 This prepares our mind for a 15-minute meditation on one of the 21 Stages of the Path to Enlightenment or Lamrim.